rodrigoazv/rodrigoazv/README.md

 Full-Stack | Software engineer :robot:

 Hi, I'm Rodrigo Azevedo, a Developer from Brazil.
-Currently working as Front-End <br/>Developer at [Solfacil](https://solfacil.com.br/).
+Currently working as Full-stack <br/>Developer at [Solfacil](https://solfacil.com.br/).

 ## - ⚡ Technologies

 Talk to me about

-- Backend development using Nodejs
+- Backend development using Nodejs, Python, FastAPI
-- Front-end development using **React, Vuejs HTML, Javascript (Typescript), CSS**
+- Front-end development using **React, Vuejs, HTML, Javascript (Typescript), CSS**
-- Database using **PostgresSQL**
+- Database using **PostgresSQL, MongoDB**

 ## - 🌱 I’m currently learning

-- About backend arch.
+- About backend arch, web perfomance and design patterns.
-- Improving knowledge in database and algorithm.
+- Improving knowledge in database.

 ## Social media :mailbox_with_no_mail: